 Regardless of whether your boat is all white or has some color to it, the polishing is the same and the Rip Cut Compound will work.
 You just need to accept that working on any colored gel coat will always be more difficult than buffing on a white boat.

-And the recommended Rip Cut Compound, the wool pads, along with any of the boat polishers above will allow you to safely learn how to not only polish in general, but polish your boat specifically.
+Any of the buffers and products above will allow you to safely learn how to not only polish in general, but polish your boat specifically.

 If you have learned something of value from this page, pay it forward by sharing to your favorite forum or social group.